Author: Ron Graham

 Applying the Bible to Self —The first thing we must learn to do with the Bible is to make self application.
 To this end, there are at least six simple questions we can ask of any portion of scripture we read.

-Handling the Word Aright —Six simple principles to help us interpret and understand the Bible properly.
+Handling the Word Aright (2) —The last three of six simple principles to help us interpret and understand the Bible properly.
+These last three are the don'ts.

 Authority and Scholarship —This lesson examines whether scholarship has any value as authority from God.
 When scholars and theologians hold something to be God's truth, is it?